 The Siena Hotel in Chapel Hill was an idea born on a cocktail napkin during a Tuscan honeymoon, with the goal for every room to bring its guests a distinct, world-class luxury experience.

-Whether you’re checking in for business or to leisurely explore the Research Triangle, you’ll come away with that feeling.
+Whether you’re checking in for business, leisurely exploring the Research Triangle, or seeking a romantic getaway, you’ll come away with that feeling.
 And based on our time there, it’s safe to say that this hotel in Chapel Hill is continuing to push beyond its original objective.

 Siena Hotel in Chapel Hill

 From the Juliet balconies to the Italian mosaics, resting your head at The Siena is more than just your typical hotel experience.
 Here are some special touches you’ll find along the way.

 As you enter the Siena Hotel’s gold doors, take a moment to look up and notice the flags hanging above.
 Each is adorned with the crest of a Contrada, or district, of Siena, Italy.

 And every year, Siena holds a high stakes horse race with every Contrada represented.
 The winner gets to govern the Tuscan city for the next year.

 That regional pride one gives one an idea why the original owners (the Longiottis) fell in love with this part of the world and why they want to bring it to ours.

 The Siena Hotel is consistently known for its excellent customer service.
 Those who work at The Siena and il Palio go above and beyond to make your stay a special one.